parkersh1/Hashtagify/README.md

 - Special thanks to our dedicated team members: Parker Huang, Clark Chin, Nicole Han, and Marie Kang.

 Spotif-AI invites you to explore a new dimension of music recommendation.
 Join us on this revolutionary journey to redefine how music is experienced on Spotify.

+## HOW TO RUN

+- Save all files to your device
+- Ensure NPM is installed on your device
+- Open command prompt and navigate to the Hashtagify folder
+- Run "npm start"

+Alternatively the website can be accessed at https://tinyurl.com/498Hashtagify